-The basic governmental fund financial statements can be found on pages 31-37 of this report.
+The basic governmental fund financial statements which can be found in the financial section of this report.

 Proprietary Funds

 The District maintains one proprietary fund type: internal service.
 Internal service funds are an accounting device used to accumulate and allocate costs internally among the District's various functions.